Valer100/Drive-Labeler/README.md

 - Option to hide the `autorun.inf` file and the `vl_icon` folder (the icon is stored in that folder).

+- Option to backup the `autorun.inf` file for easily restoring it later if something wents wrong or you want to revert your changes to a previous point.

 - Option to get rid of all customizations (including the ones not made by Volume Labeler).

 - Light and dark themes and localization support.